NitheshT/Wordpress_Installation_Docker/README.md

 c6bdd4a55d36   mysql:debian       "docker-entrypoint.s…"   11 minutes ago   Up 11 minutes   3306/tcp, 33060/tcp                 mysql-container
 ```

-Details regarding MySQL image and variables defined in the command for container creation can be found by visiting [docker hub](https://hub.docker.com/_/mysql)
+Details regarding MySQL image and the environment variables defined in the command for container creation can be found by visiting [docker hub](https://hub.docker.com/_/mysql)

 5. Pulling WordPress image: